Typical wing shape of a Bent-winged Bat.

 thousands of juveniles may be left together by night under the care of a few

-Some species are wide-ranging across Southeast Asia and New Guinea.
+Some species are wide-ranging across Southeast Asia, New Guinea

 The Common Bent-winged Bat Miniopterus schreibersi has a range that